COVID-19 and the Americans with Disabilities Act—recently updated with information about streateries and medical setting visitor policies

 - A person with long COVID who experiences memory lapses and “brain fog” is substantially limited in brain function, concentrating, and/or thinking.

-An individualized analysis is needed to determine whether a person’s long COVID condition substantially limits the person’s health and daily living.
+An individualized assessment is needed to determine whether a person’s long COVID condition or any of its symptoms substantially limits a major life activity.

 For more information, see the Department’s Guidance on “Long COVID” as a Disability Under the ADA, Section 504, and Section 1557.